 A message from your Safeguarding Team, School Counsellors and Thrive Practitioners

-As infection rates rise across the country our anxieties can increase.
-If you feel that you’d like support with this for yourself and your child, please contact our team on the email below.
+As always, if you feel that you’d like support with this for yourself and your child, please contact our team on the email below.

 We also recommend following the link below to the NSPCC website who have lots of great advice on how your children may feel at this time and how you can best support them and yourself with the anxieties and fears that COVID has brought to our daily lives.